homer-robotics/homer_robot_face/README.md

 This package contains a robot face as described in the paper "Enhancing Human-Robot Interaction by a Robot Face with Facial Expressions and Synchronized Lip Movements".

+### Abstact

+With service robots becoming increasingly elaborate for higher level tasks,  human-robot interaction is moving into the focus of robotic research.
+In this paper we present an animated robot face as a convenient way of interacting with  robots.
+Our  robot face  can  show  7  different facial  expression,  thus providing a  robot with  the ability to express emotions.
+This capability is crucial for robots to be accepted as everyday companions in domestic environments.
+Aiming towards a more realistic interaction experience our robot face moves its lips synchronously to the synthesized speech.
+In a broad user study with 100 subjects we test the emotions conveyed by the robot face.
+The results indicate that our robot face enhances human robot interaction by providing the robot with the ability to express emotions.
+The presented robot face is highly customizable.
+It is available for ROS and can be used with any robot that integrates ROS in its architecture

 ## Instruction

 Launch the face node like: